ChidiNdego/Azureml-optimize-a-pipeline-starter-files/README.md

 ## AutoML
 AutoML is the process of automating the time consuming, iterative tasks of machine learning model development.
 It is applicable in regression, classification, and time-series forecasting problems.

-In our experiment, VotingEnsemble proved to be the best model based on the accuracy metric; with a score of `0.9162062200877541`.
+In our experiment, `VotingEnsemble` proved to be the best model based on the accuracy metric; with a score of `0.9162062200877541`.

 [Voting Ensemble](https://machinelearningmastery.com/voting-ensembles-with-python/), is an ensemble machine learning model that combines the predictions from multiple other models.
 Here, it represents a collection of autoML iterations brought together to form an ensemble that implements soft voting.

 The VotingEnsemble model from our experiment consist of five algorithms.
-Below shows each algorithm and some parameters: `learning_rate`, `gamma`, `n_estimators`, and `reg_lambda`.
+Below shows each algorithm and some parameters: `weight`, `learning_rate`, `gamma`, `n_estimators`, and `reg_lambda`.

 Refer to the attached jupyter notebook for more detailed information.